home | resources | diagnostic pathways

 Molecular geneticsIgH/TCR to be sent to appropriate national MRD laboratories depending on patient age.

-BCR-ABL1 MRD or KMT2A-x depending on diagnostic findings – in adult patients these are monitored routinely rather than IgH/TCR
+BCR::ABL1 MRD or KMT2A::x depending on diagnostic findings – in adult patients these are monitored routinely rather than IgH/TCR

-BM histologyNot required routinely at follow up
+Bone marrow histologyNot required routinely at follow up

 MorphologyLymphocyte and differential count.